Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Why Do Dogs Jump Up on People?

 If you are looking for ways to stop a dog from jumping up on people, rest assured, you are not alone.
 One of the most common complaints dog owners have is their dogs' persistent jumping.

 Jumping is often one of the most difficult behaviors to eradicate because everybody has to be onboard with the training.
 You may be wondering, why do dogs jump up on people in the first place and what triggers it?
 Let's take a look at some common reasons.

 It's Not About Dominance

 Several years ago, dogs were accused of misbehaving because they were "dominant beings, attempting to rule our homes."
 If a dog pulled on the leash, he/she was considered dominant.
 If the dog stole a sandwich from off of the counter, he/she was considered an "alpha dog."
 If the dog jumped up, he/she was "attempting to gain rank."

-Thankfully, a better understanding of dog behavior has reduced the tendency to categorize and label dogs with generalizations.
-In reality, dogs are simply opportunists and will engage in unwanted behaviors because these behaviors are reinforced.
-The dog, therefore, pulls because it can, steals the sandwich because it is rewarding, and jumps up on people because it gets attention.
+In reality, more than vying for a top rank position, dogs are simply opportunists and will engage in certain behaviors because these behaviors are reinforced.
+The dog, therefore, pulls because it gets him quickly closer to what attracts him, the dog steals the sandwich from the counter because its smell lures him, and then the dog jumps up on people because it gets attention.